General Misconduct

 This notice will be sent to your student email address.

 You will be given the opportunity to submit a response and attend a hearing about the matter.
-We suggest you do both of these.
-Before responding to the allegation, we suggest you get in touch with us here.
-As stated above, some forms of General Misconduct can have civil and criminal ramifications, so it is best to get professional advice before proceeding.
+We strongly suggest you do both.
+Before responding to the allegation, we encourage you to get in touch with us here.
+Getting advice before you respond is critical because some forms of General Misconduct can have legal (civil and criminal) consequences, so it is best to get professional advice before proceeding.

 Within three working days of the hearing, you should receive notice of the committee’s decision, any penalties imposed, and information on how to appeal the decision.